build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 Get-LocalGroupMember -Group 'FSLogix ODFC Include List' | Where {$_.objectclass -like 'User'} | Remove-LocalGroupMember 'FSLogix ODFC Include List'
 ```

 6. FSLogix Profile Include List group is the include list for dynamic profiles.
 Select the **FSLogix Profile Include List** group. **Remove** “Everyone” and modify the list of Members so that your Security Group for  AppStream 2.0/FSLogix users is included.
 Choose **Apply** and **OK**.

-### Step 4: Setup the Group Policy to configure FSLogix
+### Step 4: Setup the Group Policy to Configure FSLogix

 1. Copy  **fslogix.admx** in to your Active Directory's Sysvol directory